Welcome to our Espresso & Machines Website

 If you’re tired of bitter or sour espresso and want to master the perfect pull, you’re in the right place.
 In this guide, we’ll explore what channeling is, why it happens, and most importantly, how to avoid channeling espresso.

-What is Channeling?
+What is Espresso Channeling?

 Channeling occurs when water bypasses certain areas of the coffee puck, creating channels that result in uneven extraction.